Skip to Content

 Spritzing the corn plant 1-2 days a week will keep the leaves wet and assist them from drying out.

-You may also arrange your houseplants together to create a humidification zone in your home.
+You may also arrange your houseplants to create a humidification zone in your home.

-A third alternative is to use a stone tray to increase humidity while also ensuring that the plant does not lie completely in water, which can cause root rot.
+A third alternative is to use a stone tray to increase humidity while ensuring the plant does not lie completely in water.

 3. Type of Water Used